s2owl/camera-clock-wireguard/README.md

   sudo pip3 install adafruit-circuitpython-ht16k33
   sudo pip3 install adafruit-circuitpython-ht16k33 --break-package-system
 ```
+If you get a python error about being per env or system wide.
+I want this system wide so it is fine to have --break-package-system

 Download the above scripts and check it out

 All the clock info and wiring can be found here: https://learn.adafruit.com/adafruit-led-backpack/1-2-inch-7-segment-backpack